freekmurze/dotfiles/README.md

 ./bootstrap
 ```

-Feel free to contact me if you have any questions about them.
+Feel free to create an issue on this repo if you have any questions about them.

 ![zhs](http://freekmurze.github.io/dotfiles/images/zsh.png)